-- 28. The Certificate of Authorization issued to a Professional Corporation shall be suspended immediately upon: - 28.1 the membership of all shareholders of the Professional Corporation being suspended for any reason; or - 28.2 the Public Accounting Licences of all shareholders of the Professional Corporation being suspended for any reason,

-- 29. A Professional Corporation shall destroy its Certificate of Authorization immediately upon notification of suspension and is not entitled to apply for the issuance or renewal of the certificate during the period of suspension. - 30.
+- 28. The Certificate of Authorization issued to a Professional Corporation shall be suspended immediately upon: - 28.1 the membership of all shareholders of the Professional Corporation being suspended for any reason; or - the Public Accounting Licences of all shareholders of the Professional Corporation being suspended for any reason, - and the Certificate of Authorization shall be reinstated upon the reason for the suspension ceasing to exist, unless the Certificate of Authorization has expired or been otherwise suspended or revoked. - 29.
+A Professional Corporation shall destroy its Certificate of Authorization immediately upon notification of suspension and is not entitled to apply for the issuance or renewal of the certificate during the period of suspension. - 30.
 A Certificate of Authorization issued to a Professional Corporation shall be revoked if: - 30.1 the registration of the Professional Corporation is revoked or voluntarily surrendered; or